Rest in Sleaze

-"Rest in Sleaze" is the debut album by Swedish glam metal band Crashdïet.
+Rest in Sleaze is the debut album by Swedish rock band Crashdïet.
 The album was produced by Platform (Chris Laney and Anders Ringman) and Grizzly/Tysper (Gustav Jonsson and Tommy Tysper).
 The album debuted at #12 on the Swedish album chart.
 The band released four singles from the album; "Riot in Everyone", "Knokk 'Em Down", "Breakin' the Chainz", and "It's a Miracle".

 It is the first and only album that features late singer Dave Lepard, who committed suicide in 2006.